 Escape Room Hershey and Hershey Biergarten

 If you know you’ll be seeing some stormy skies on your getaway, book an adventure ahead of time at Escape Room Hershey to test your family brain power.
 Each room accommodates 8 players (ages 10 and up) who are locked inside for 60 minutes while they work together to find clues and develop a strategy to open the door.
-Choose from three themed rooms: Wacky Candy Factory, Mystery In The Theater, or Wizard’s Laboratory.
+Choose from three themed rooms: Wacky Candy Factory, Investigation at the Speakeasy, or Wizard’s Laboratory.

 After you’ve successfully escaped, visit the Hershey Biergarten next door for craft beer on tap, flatbread pizzas, sandwiches, and other small bites.
 Wine and spirits are also available, as are 250 craft beer options in their to-go bottle shop.